 I also enjoy working with couples and have completed clinical training from the Gottman Institute.
 John Gottman has been called the ‘Michael Jordan of marriage counseling.’
 In this area of work, I utilize the Gottmans’ research-based roadmap for helping couples compassionately manage their conflicts, deepen their friendship and intimacy, and share their life purpose and dreams.

 “Education is the most powerful weapon which you can use to change the world.” ~Nelson Mandela

 I am currently working on two separate certifications, one in Meditation and Psychotherapy, and one to become a Mindful Self-Compassion teacher.

 I am a Licensed Professional Counselor, and a Licensed Chemical Dependency Counselor.
-I am an enthusiastic life-long learner and plan to also pursue a doctoral degree in Clinical Psychology one day soon.
+As an enthusiastic life-long learner I’m also planning to begin a doctoral degree in Clinical Psychology in 2018.